 Section 930.50(a) of the order prescribes procedures for computing an optimum supply for each crop year.
 The Board must meet on or about July 1 of each crop year, to review sales data, inventory data, current crop forecasts and market conditions.
-The optimum supply volume is calculated as 100 percent of the average sales of the prior three years to which is added a desirable carryout inventory not to exceed 20 million pounds or such other amount as may be established with the approval of the Secretary.
+The optimum supply volume shall be calculated as 100 percent of the average sales of the prior three years to which is added a desirable carryout inventory not to exceed 20 million pounds or such other amount as may be established with the approval of the Secretary.
 The optimum supply represents the desirable volume of tart cherries that should be available for sale in the coming crop year.

 The order also provides that on or about July 1 of each crop year, the Board is required to establish preliminary free and restricted percentages.
-These percentages are computed by deducting the actual carryin inventory from the optimum supply figure (adjusted to raw product equivalent-the actual weight of cherries handled to process into cherry products) and subtracting that figure from the current year's USDA crop forecast or by an average of such other crop estimates the Board votes to use.
-If the resulting number is positive, this represents the estimated overproduction, which would be the restricted tonnage.
-The restricted tonnage is then divided by the sum of the crop forecast(s) for the regulated districts to obtain percentages for the regulated districts.
+These percentages are computed by deducting the actual carryin inventory from the optimum supply figure (adjusted to raw product equivalent-the actual weight of cherries handled to process into cherry products) and subtracting that figure from the current year's USDA crop forecast.
+If the resulting number is positive, this represents the estimated over-production, which would be the restricted tonnage.
+The restricted tonnage is then divided by the sum of the USDA crop forecast(s) for the regulated districts to obtain percentages for the regulated districts.
 The Board is required to establish a preliminary restricted percentage equal to the quotient, rounded to the nearest whole number, with the complement being the preliminary free tonnage percentage.
 If the tonnage requirements for the year are more than the USDA crop forecast, the Board is required to establish a preliminary free tonnage percentage of 100 percent and a preliminary restricted percentage of zero.
-The Board is required to announce the preliminary percentages in accordance with paragraph (h) of Sec.
-930.50.
+The Board is required to announce the preliminary percentages in accordance with paragraph (h) of § 930.50.

-The Board met on June 21, 2007, and computed, for the 2007-2008 crop year, an optimum supply of 175 million pounds.
+The Board met on June 19, 2008, and computed, for the 2008-2009 crop year, an optimum supply of 183 million pounds.
 The Board recommended that the desirable carryout figure be zero pounds.
 Desirable carryout is the amount of fruit required to be carried into the succeeding crop year and is set by the Board after considering market circumstances and needs.
 This figure can range from zero to a maximum of 20 million pounds.

-The Board calculated preliminary free and restricted percentages as follows: The USDA estimate of the crop for the entire production area was 294 million pounds; a 42 million pound carryin (based on Board estimates) was subtracted from the optimum supply of 175 million pounds which resulted in the 2007-2008 poundage requirements (adjusted optimum supply) of 133 million pounds.
-The carryin figure reflects the amount of cherries that handlers actually have in inventory at the beginning of the 2006-2007 crop year.
-Subtracting the adjusted optimum supply of 133 million pounds from the USDA crop estimate (294 million pounds) leaves a surplus of 161 million pounds of tart cherries.
-Subtracting an additional 12 million pounds for USDA purchases of tart cherry products from the 2006-07 crop but not delivered until 2007 results in a final surplus of 149 million pounds of tart cherries.
-The surplus (149 million pounds) was divided by the production in the regulated districts (289 million pounds) and resulted in a restricted percentage of 52 percent for the 2007-2008 crop year.
-The free percentage was 48 percent (100 percent minus 52 percent).
+The Board calculated preliminary free and restricted percentages as follows: The USDA estimate of the crop for the entire production area was 177 million pounds; a 31 million pound carryin (based on Board estimates) was subtracted from the optimum supply of 183 million pounds which resulted in the 2008-2009 poundage requirements (adjusted optimum supply) of 152 million pounds.
+The carryin figure reflects the amount of cherries that handlers actually have in inventory at the beginning of the 2007-2008 crop year.
+Subtracting the adjusted optimum supply of 152 million pounds from the USDA crop estimate (177 million pounds) and subtracting 8 million pounds for USDA committed sales results in a surplus of 17 million pounds of tart cherries.
+The surplus was divided by the production in the regulated districts (161 million pounds) and resulted in a restricted percentage of 10 percent for the 2008-2009 crop year.
+The free percentage was 90 percent (100 percent minus 10 percent).
 The Board established these percentages and announced them to the industry as required by the order.

-The preliminary percentages were based on the USDA production estimate and the following supply and demand information available at the June meeting for the 2007-2008 year:
+The preliminary percentages were based on the USDA production estimate and the following supply and demand information available at the June meeting for the 2008-2009 year: